ideus-team/html-framework/README.md

 grunt
 ```

 Note: If you run Grunt from shell by `grunt` you willn't see Execution Timings.
-If you want see timings execute this commands instead:
+If you want to see timings, please execute these commands instead:
 ```
-call grunt webserver
 call grunt prod
-call grunt watch
+call grunt server
 ```